MCV-Software/socializer/README.md

 * New buffer: This submenu  allows you to create a new buffer, at the moment, you can create only a kind of buffer, an audio search.
 The audio search will be located in the music category and will have the last 299 results of your query.
 It isn't possible to delete the buffers until you restart the client.
 * Update current buffer: perform an update operation in the selected buffer, which will retrieve the new items.
+* Remove buffer: Tries to remove the current buffer.
+It only works with audio searches, because the default buffers shouldn't be removed.

 The help menu is self explanatory.